Scientific Name

 Description

-Adansonia grandidieri is a magnificent tree with a massive cylindrical trunk topped with a flat-topped crown with a few horizontal main branches that bear bluish-green palmate leaves densely covered with star-shaped hairs.
-It grows up to 100 feet (30 m) tall and is the most beautiful of the Baobabs.
-The trunk is up to 10 feet (3 m) in diameter and covered with smooth reddish-grey bark.
-Leaves typically have 9 to 11 leaflets.
+Adansonia grandidieri is a magnificent tree with a massive, cylindrical trunk topped by a flat-topped crown, with a few horizontal main branches that bear bluish-green, palmate leaves densely covered with star-shaped hairs.
+It can grow up to 100 feet (30 m) tall and is the most beautiful of the Baobabs.
+The trunk can reach a diameter of 10 feet (3 m) and is covered with smooth reddish-grey bark.
+The leaves typically have 9 to 11 leaflets.

 The spectacular flowers with white petals appear during the dry season before the leaves appear.
-Fruits are large, rounded to ovoid with a hard shell, covered with dense reddish-brown hairs, and contain numerous large, kidney-shaped seeds within an edible pulp.
+The fruits are large, rounded to ovoid with a hard shell, covered with dense, reddish-brown hairs, and contain numerous large, kidney-shaped seeds within an edible pulp.

-Baobabs are quite easily grown from seed, although seldom available in nurseries.
-Seed can be collected from dry fruits by cracking the fruit, opening, and washing away the dry, powdery coating.
-The dark brown to black, kidney-shaped seeds should be soaked in a container of hot water and allowed to cool, and they may then be sown after soaking for 24 hours.
+Baobabs are quite easily grown from seed, although they are seldom available in nurseries.
+Seed can be collected from dry fruits by cracking the fruit, opening it, and washing away the dry, powdery coating.
+The dark brown to black, kidney-shaped seeds should be soaked in a container of hot water, allowed to cool, and then sown after 24 hours.
 Sowing the seeds in spring and summer in a well-drained seedling mixture containing 1/3 sand is best.

 Cover the seed with sand to a depth of 0.15 to 0.25 inches (4 to 6 mm), place the trays in a warm semi-shaded position, and water regularly until the seeds have all germinated.
 Germination may take from 2 to 6 weeks.
 Seedlings should be carefully monitored for damping-off fungus, which can be treated with a fungicidal drench.